 One CEO told HBR, “During the negotiations, there were so many different people involved, it was hard to tell who was doing what, let alone how all their efforts would tie together.”

 In addition, M&A managers must ensure the security of all financial materials and legal documents to prevent leaks that can damage company morale or public perception.
 There is a danger that the M&A manager may become too bogged down in administrative work and lose track of the big picture.

 Is the M&A Deal a Good Fit?

-In addition to all the moving parts that an acquisitions manager must steer, they must keep the end goal in mind — a profitable, seamless merger.
+In addition to all the moving parts that an acquisitions manager must steer, they must keep the end goal in mind — a profitable, seamless merger with potential acquisition targets.
 Above all else, they must consider the question “Is this deal a good culture fit?”
 Can the two companies, in fact, merge seamlessly so that the whole becomes greater than the parts?

 Only through clear communications and an effective due diligence process can an M&A manager move forward on a deal with confidence.
 And with so many personalities, statistics, documents and figures involved, it’s not always easy to gauge how well the companies will work together.
 Fortunately, the right technology and resources can help your M&A manager keep sight of the company’s best interests during negotiations and, when the deal is complete, guide the change-management process to set the organization up for future success.

 How the Right Resources Can Help Your M&A Manager

 Keeping track of personnel who need access to documents, leading teams and ensuring the security of M&A due diligence documents requires attention to detail and technology skills.
 A virtual data room that enables digital rights management, easy collaboration and an audit trail to help the acquisitions manager track every set of eyes or hands that has been on a file can streamline processes, from due diligence to Day 1.